Dog Ownership: 8 Things to Consider Before You Adopt a Dog

 Whatever you decide, get some good training early on and, as always, love your dog!

 If you’re looking into getting a dog, I want to help you start on the right foot.
-In terms of training, I recommend you check out my Online Dog Trainer program.
+In terms of training, I recommend you check out my program, The Dog Calming Code.